husqybot/husqybot.github.io/docs/modules/rules.md

 :::warning

 - Only the server owner or server administrators can add rules.
 This goes for both the slash commands as the dashboard.
-- There is currently a limit of 3 rules per server.
+- The free version of Husqy has a limit of 3 rules per server.

 :::